 - individuals who have returned to Australia from overseas; and

-- in some States and Territories, individuals who have returned from another Australian State or Territory.
+- in some States and Territories, individuals who have returned from another Australian State or Territory or listed 'Hotspot'.

 In circumstances where an employee is not unwell but quarantined, employees should permitted to take leave including personal leave, annual leave or long service leave.
 Conversely, if the employee elects to stay at home as a precaution, they will need to make a request to work remotely (if possible) or apply to take some form of paid or unpaid leave.